 Just holding the album cover you can see the declaration itself, which bears the nickname "Evil Empire", which President Ronald Reagan gave to the Soviet Union in the 1980s.
 If that's not enough then even before we press play, we open the booklet and discover a long list of philosophical and political books that deal with sensitive issues, which not ashamed to criticize.
 Zack said that no book from the list appeared in the university library where he studied, and that's part of it.

-This time Zack takes the rage and directs it to other places outside the U.S. as well. he is involved in the rebellion of the "Zapatistas" - A group of Mexican farmers who are trying to unchain themselves from the abuse of the high class which cruelly abuse them.
-There are three songs which deal with this subject: "Year of the Boomerang", "People of the Sun" and the bold one "Without a Face".
+This time Zack takes the rage and directs it to other places outside the U.S. as well.
+He is involved in the rebellion of the "Zapatistas" - A group of Mexican farmers who are trying to unchain themselves from the abuse of the high class which cruelly abuse them.
+There are three songs that deal with this subject: "Year of the Boomerang", "People of the Sun" and the bold one "Without a Face".

-He of course does not spare the U.S. on which he has a full stomach, criticizing the U.S. military in "Bulls On Parade," the leaders who use the military to achieve their own interests and trample like an ox everything in their path.
+He of course does not spare the U.S. on which he has a full stomach, criticizing the U.S. military in "Bulls On Parade", the leaders who use the military to achieve their own interests and trample like an ox everything in their path.